-Leading social ad creative studio and user acquisition platform expands services and SaaS platform for mobile advertisers, reveals over $1 billion in social advertising spent on Facebook and Google UAC for some of the world’s largest mobile games and apps.
+Leading social ad creative studio and user acquisition platform expands services and SaaS platform for mobile advertisers, reveals over $1 billion in social advertising spent on Facebook and Google App Campaign (formerly Google UAC) for some of the world’s largest mobile games and apps.

 Optimization algorithms for Facebook and Google UAC dramatically improved over 2018, leveling the playing field between advertisers both large and small.
 To be successful, social advertisers must focus on creative optimization and workflow automation.
 As such, Consumer Acquisition launched new workflow automation features in its AdRules self-service platform, which makes it far easier to build ads quickly.
 AdRules works in parallel with Facebook’s and Google’s optimization algorithms to simplify repetitive tasks, giving users the ability to generate thousands of audiences, quickly launch ads and source new creatives through the Creative Studio.

 As the app ecosystem is growing with companies in all stages (startup, mid-sized and enterprise), Consumer Acquisition launched a new tiered model of managed services to address the wide range of needs across all sized companies.
-Managed services offer media buying, campaign optimization, and access to an elite in-house creative team with vast experience in storytelling, animation, visual effects, and user acquisition.
+Managed services offer media buying, campaign optimization, and access to an elite in-house creative team with vast experience in storytelling, animation, visual effects, and customer acquisition strategy.
 Service tiers include:

 Fully Managed Services: social advertisers spending more than $100,000 per month with significant creative demands.